DOTAalto/dot-ry.fi/README.md

 The page will be available at `/filename`.

 ### Navigation
-Navigation bar items are defined in the main configuration file `hugo.toml`.
+Navigation bar items are defined in the main configuration file `config.toml`.

 ### Static files
 Files such as CSS, JavaScript and images are stored in the `static` directory.